anoma/juvix/docs/howto/compilation.md

 relative to the project's root directory.
 For example, if the file is `root/Data/List.juvix` then the module must be called `Data.List`, assuming `root` is the project's directory.

+To interactively initialize a Juvix project in the current directory, use `juvix init`.

 To check that Juvix is correctly detecting your project's root, you can run the command `juvix dev root File.juvix`.